tahiee/tahiee/README.md

 > 📦 256.6 kB Used in GitHub's Storage
  >
-> 🏆 2 Contributions in the Year 2025
+> 🏆 12 Contributions in the Year 2025
  >
-> 🚫 Not Opted to Hire
+> ✔ Opted to Hire
  >
-> 📜 25 or 28 Public Repositories
+> 📜 29 or 30 Public Repositories
  >
 > 🔑 30 Private Repositories